goffrie/i18n-extractor/README.md

 nodes of the form `i18n('literal string')`, printing out all such strings it finds.
 (The function name can be customized.)

+It allows multiple arguments to the magic function, but it only cares about the first one.
+Zero arguments is too few.

 ## Install

 `npm install i18n-extractor`